Site Rentals FAQs

-Based on expected attendance, Bennington Museum assigns as many guards or other personnel as necessary to maintain the required degree of safety and protection during each function.
+Based on expected attendance, Bennington Museum assigns as many personnel as necessary to maintain the required degree of safety and protection during each function.
 These assignments are made at the sole discretion of the Building Manager in consultation with the Executive Director of the Museum.
 All costs associated with security are the responsibility of the renter.
 This fee is $40 per hour for one guard and is not included in the base price.
 If two guards are necessary, a fee of $60 per hour is assessed.
 The price for security begins one hour prior to your event and is charged for a minimum of one hour after your event, but can be assessed for the time it takes all event-related personnel to vacate the building.

 BENNINGTON MUSEUM KITCHEN RULES

 The following Kitchen Rules must be adhered to by all caterers.
 Failure to do so can result at a minimum to a forfeiture of security deposit.